 A huge figure looms over scientists searching for new treatments: the estimated $2.6 billion dollar price tag of developing a drug.
-Fortunately, rapid growth in computer-processing power, advanced algorithms, and the availability of big data sets has triggered a massive upsurge in the use of Artificial Intelligence for drug discovery, most often through identifying patterns hidden in large volumes of data.
+Fortunately, rapid growth in computer-processing power, advanced algorithms, and the availability of big data sets has triggered a massive upsurge in the use of Artificial Intelligence for drug discovery.
+Most often, this is done through identifying patterns hidden in large volumes of data.

-Because of this, AI is making the hunt and creation of new drugs a hugely cheaper and faster process, with success rates increasing right alongside this.
-A recent study by analytics firm GlobalData even reported that the cost saving of using AI for developing a single drug could run into the hundreds of millions.
+Therefore, AI makes the creation of new drugs a cheaper and faster process, with increasing success rates.
+Studies also show that the cost saving of using AI for developing a single drug could run into the hundreds of millions.

 Artificial Intelligence In Drug Discovery

 Artificial intelligence is the simulation of human intelligence processes by machines, often computer systems.
 Some of the specific applications of AI include:

 - Natural language processing